-The work stands taller than the adjacent 9' hallway so the viewer walks up to it to see it complete much as one might approach closer to a speaker to hear better.
+The work stands taller than the adjacent 9' hallway so the viewer can’t see it complete until one gets fairly close much as one might approach closer to a speaker to hear every word.

 3 of our pieces began as shapes cut from pink insulation foam board that we had scattered about the floor, rearranged again and again.
-We pinned together 3 arrangements with skewers and hot-glued them.
-Then we covered the foam forms in handmade papers.
+We pinned together arrangements with skewers and hot-glued them.
+Then we covered these foam forms in handmade papers.

-The resultant forms certainly looked like sculpture, ready to be frozen in place atop a pedestal.
+The resultant forms certainly looked like sculpture, ready to be frozen in place atop a bland and boxy pedestal.
 At the same time, they seemed meant to be interacting with something.
 Instead of showing sculptural specimens, we wanted to show objects doing, balancing, hanging.
-We decided to make their installation provide a context and be very much part of the piece while shunning the proffered white rectilinear pedestals.
-We worried that we might get the look of a sculpture within a sculpture, but we think we avoided that.
+Their installation provides a context and is very much part of the piece.